video

 Two adjectives to describe one noun.

-So this means it expanded from one word, engine, into a phrase.
+So the noun now has two adjectives before it, so this means it expanded from one word, engine, into a phrase.

 So we call this an expanded noun phrase because expanded means it's stretched or grown.

-Expanded noun phrase, well done.
+Expanded noun phrase.

-So and it doesn't start with a capital letter or end with punctuation.
+It does not have a verb in it and it doesn't start with a capital letter or end with punctuation.

-A sentence would be, I heard the oily whirring engine.
+A sentence would be, I heard the oily, whirring engine.

 In this lesson, we are only creating expanded noun phrases.

-We have got a noun on its own, an adjective and an expanded noun phrase.
+We have got a noun on its own, an adjective, and an expanded noun phrase.

-Fantastic, let's see if you got them.
+Let's see if you got them.

-The noun is the?
-Radio, the name of something.
+The noun is the radio, the name of something.

-We're generating adjectives to describe the nouns in the story.
+We are generating adjectives to describe the nouns in the story.

 These will be expanded noun phrases, because we're going to use more than one adjective.